|

 - Melaleuca linariifolia Sm.

-- (syn.
-Myrtoleucodendron linariifolium Kuntze)
+- [syn.
+Myrtoleucodendron linariifolium Kuntze]

 - Flax Leaf Paperbark, Narrow-Leaved Tea Tree, Tea Tree, Snow in Summer

 Maiden (1916) described a case of a 5-year old boy who climbed this tree and when he came down complained of stinging and itching.
 Other cases were known to those in the locality, who called the condition "tea-tree itch".
+Cleland (1925) also referred to this condition, noting that it might have been caused by hairy caterpillars infesting the tree trunk.

 - Melaleuca nodosa Sm.

-- (syns Melaleuca juniperina Sieber ex Rchb., Metrosideros nodosa Sol. ex Gaertn., Myrtoleucodendron nodosum Kuntze)
+- [syns Melaleuca juniperina Sieber ex Rchb., Metrosideros nodosa Sol. ex Gaertn., Myrtoleucodendron nodosum Kuntze]

 - Ball Honeymyrtle, Golden Honey Myrtle, Prickly-Leaved Paperbark